seanhealy/LightPhoneProxy/README.md

 ## Contributing

 Please open an issue if you have any ideas.
 I'd like to get this to the point where it could be a simple application.
+I've started a few [Issues](https://github.com/seanhealy/LightPhoneProxy/issues) with things I think could be done but also, feel free to add more suggestions.